Cointegrated Continuous-time Linear State Space and MCARMA Models: Abstract

 \section{Abstract}

-In this paper we define and characterize cointegrated continuous-time linear state-space models.
-A main result is that a cointegrated continuous-time linear state-space model can be represented as a sum of a Lévy process and a stationary linear state-space model.
-Moreover, we prove that the class of cointegrated multivariate Lévy-driven autoregressive moving-average (MCARMA) processes, the continuous-time analogues of the classical vector ARMA processes, is equivalent to the class of cointegrated continuous-time linear state space models.
-Necessary and sufficient conditions for MCARMA processes to be cointegrated are given as well extending the results of Comte \cite{Comte1999} for MCAR processes.
-The conditions depend on the autoregressive polynomial.
-Finally, we investigate cointegrated continuous-time linear state-space models observed on a discrete time-grid and derive an error correction form for this model.
-The error correction form is based on an infinite linear filter in contrast to the finite linear filter for VAR models.
+In this paper we define and characterize cointegrated solutions of continuous-time linear state-space models.
+A main result is that a cointegrated solution of a continuous-time linear state-space model can be represented as a sum of a Lévy process and a stationary solution of a linear state-space model.
+Moreover, we prove that the class of cointegrated multivariate Lévy-driven autoregressive moving-average (MCARMA) processes, the continuous-time analogues of the classical vector ARMA processes, is equivalent to the class of cointegrated solutions of continuous-time linear state space models.
+Necessary conditions for MCARMA processes to be cointegrated are given as well extending the results of Comte \cite{Comte1999} for MCAR processes.
+The conditions depend only on the autoregressive polynomial if we have a minimal model.
+Finally, we investigate cointegrated continuous-time linear state-space models observed on a discrete time-grid and calculate their linear innovations.
+Based on the representation of the linear innovations we derive an error correction form.
+The error correction form uses an infinite linear filter in contrast to the finite linear filter for VAR models.